tillitis/dev-tillitis/hugo/content.castor/intro/_index.md

 <img src="../images/tkey-case-interaction-points.png" alt="TKey with interaction points marked" title="TKey with interaction points marked" width="85%">

-The Tillitis TKey is a small computer in a USB stick form factor that can run small device applications that are loaded onto it.
+The Tillitis TKey is a small computer in a USB stick form factor that can run small device applications.
 The purpose of the TKey is to be a secure environment for applications that provide some kind of security function.
 Some examples of such security functions are:

 - Time-based one-time password (TOTP) token generators
 - Digital signatures
 - Secure random numbers
 - Encryption

-There is no way of storing a device application (or any other data) on the TKey.
-A device app has to be loaded onto the TKey every time you plug it in.
+There is a flash chip with a very simple filesystem on the TKey from the Castor release.
+It contains space for two pre-loaded apps and four storage areas for device apps.
+On an end-user version the preloaded apps are a loader app and a FIDO2 app.

 ## TKey specifications

-- 32-bit RISC-V CPU running at 18 MHz
+- 32-bit RISC-V CPU running at 24 MHz
 - Execution monitor
 - Hardware-assisted address randomization and RAM scrambling
 - 128 kiB RAM for TKey device applications
-- 2 kiB firmware RAM
+- 4 kiB firmware RAM
-- 6 kiB ROM
+- 8 kiB ROM
 - True random number generator
-- USB CDC (Communications Device Class) over a Type-C connector
+- USB CDC, FIDO, HID, and CCID endpoints over a Type-C connector
 - Timer
 - Two levels of hardware privilege modes: firmware mode and application mode
 - CPU-controlled LED
-- No persistent storage
+- 1 MByte flash, 128 kByte accessible per application.

 {{< hint info >}}
 **Note well**: In the end-user version (not TKey Unlocked) the FPGA